Ad1th1/Microsoft-Cybersecurity-Engage/Session Timeline.md

 **!** 23/5
 > Q & A session -> not attended due to classes
 > Supplementary Contents
-  > Stuxnet Video 1
+  - Stuxnet Video 1
-  > Stuxnet Video 2
+  - Stuxnet Video 2 -> watched
-  > Stuxnet Video 3
+  - Stuxnet Video 3
+  - Research Paper

+24/5
+> Webinar on ML in the cybersecurity landscape -> attended

+**!** 25/5
+> Session on assembly -> not attended due to class
+> Survey -> filled